-The Danish Recommendations on Corporate Governance of May 2013 recommend that the board of directors make all relevant information regarding the company publicly available if such information is of importance to the shareholders, the capital markets or stakeholders in general.
-The shareholders in particular have an interest in being able to follow the development of the company and the company will in many cases have an interest in making such information easily accessible to the shareholders.
+The Danish Recommendations on Corporate Governance of May 2013 includes a recommendation that the board of directors ensures a continuing dialogue with the shareholders who have an interest in being able to follow the development of the company, and the company will, in many cases, have an interest in making such information easily accessible to the shareholders.

-Public limited companies whose securities are admitted for trading and official listing on NASDAQ OMX Copenhagen A/S are subject to additional detailed disclosure requirements concerning management body practices.
+Public limited companies whose securities are admitted for trading and official listing on Nasdaq Copenhagen A/S are subject to certain detailed disclosure requirements concerning management body practices.